 Lucy has created art since childhood, and has always been intrigued with nature.

 She received a degree with Honors in Biology from UCSC, then began a needlepoint design company.
 Lucy has exhibited fine art in CA since 1995, and her work is held by collectors in over 20 US states and in several other countries.
 Her award-winning paintings, ranging from scientific realism to complete abstraction, have been published as book covers and illustrations, stickers, cards, prints, and calendars.
 She is a Signature Member of Marin Society of Artists and artist member of Marin MOCA, CA Watercolor Association and Golden Gate-Marin Artists.
-She recently illustrated a hardcover picture book (and companion coloring book), Alphabet Dreams, and is awaiting publication of her second picture book.
-She is currently Art Editor of the Pen Woman, a national quarterly magazine published by the National League of American Pen Women, Inc.
+She illustrated a hardcover picture book (and companion coloring book), Alphabet Dreams, and her second picture book, Druk and Mita, with Inevitable Ink Publishing.
+She is currently Art Editor and National Publications Chair of the National League of American Pen Women, Inc.